Preparing Spin Squeezed States via Adaptive Genetic Algorithm: Discussions

 Atomic BECs offer a compelling platform for realizing this proposed control scheme, where interactions between atoms can be finely tuned, making them ideal candidates for demonstrating spin squeezing and quantum control.
 In these experiments, the condensate ensemble can be effectively described by the Hamiltonian Eq.~\ref{HC}\cite{18Nature4641170,53PNAS1715105115,54nature4647292,55PRL11310}.
 Specifically, the experimental realization of our scheme can be based on the hyperfine states of atoms in a BEC, which can naturally map onto the spin-up and spin-down states of our model.

-The nonlinear interaction term $\hat{J}_z^2$ is crucial because it can be directly controlled by adjusting the normalized density overlap of the two BEC components.
-This overlap, in turn, can be precisely tuned using Feshbach resonances~\cite{56nature3926672,58RMP821225}, a technique successfully employed in various experiments exploring spinor BEC dynamics \cite{60PRL802027,61NATURE443312}.
-Furthermore, The time-dependent control field, represented by the Rabi frequency $\Omega(t)$, can be readily implemented with $\pi/2$ microwave pulses.
+The nonlinear interaction term $\hat{J}_z^2$ , which is the key to generating a spin-squeezed state, can be controlled directly or indirectly by adjusting the normalized density overlap of the two BEC components~\cite{prap20054038}.
+This overlap, in turn, can be precisely tuned using Feshbach resonances~\cite{prl105204101,56nature3926672,58RMP821225}, a technique successfully employed in various experiments exploring spinor BEC dynamics \cite{60PRL802027,61NATURE443312}.
+Furthermore, the time-dependent control field, represented by the Rabi frequency $\Omega(t)$, can be readily implemented with $\pi/2$ microwave pulses.
 These pulses couple the near-resonant two-photon hyperfine states of a $^{87}$Rb or $^{23}$Na BEC confined in an optical lattice~\cite{18Nature4641170,62Science345424,53PNAS1715105115,64PRL811539,54nature4647292,66nature621728}.
-Importantly, our proposed scheme requires only minimal modification of existing experimental setups; only a carefully timed sequence of Rabi pulses needs to be implemented.
+Importantly, our proposed scheme requires only minimal modification of existing experimental setups; only a carefully timed sequence of pulses needs to be implemented.
 This high degree of compatibility with current BEC experiments makes our approach a promising avenue for realizing optimized spin squeezing in the near future.